mautrix/docs/bridges/general/contributing.md

 ## Code style
 See <https://beeper.notion.site/Beeper-Go-Guidelines-ae943532d96f4ad6a614baf836c073eb>

+## Use of AI
+In general, you can use AI to help with contributions.
+However, you should make sure you understand all the changes that were made, and you need to test them yourself.
+AI can't do testing for you, if you ask it'll most likely just make up nonsense.

+Also, don't use AI for generating pull request descriptions.
+AI-generated descriptions are long and usually have zero useful information.
+Even an empty description is better than a long and useless one.

 ## Making pull requests
 Updating the changelog file is not necessary when making a pull request.
 That will be done separately when a release is being made.